brkessler99/data_550_final/README.md

     directory.
-3. Synchronize your local project directory with the `renv.lock` file to ensure that you have the correct R packages and versions for this analysis Do this by running the command `make install` in the RStudio terminal with a bash shell.
+3. Synchronize your local project directory with the `renv.lock` file to ensure that you have the correct R packages and versions for this analysis.
+Do this by running the command `make install` in the RStudio terminal with a bash shell.
 4. Type the command `make` in the RStudio terminal with a bash shell to create the components of the report and compile